zercurity/zercurity/README.md

-## Zercurity has been aquired by JumpCloud
+## Zercurity has been acquired by JumpCloud

 This repository will no longer be maintained or updated.
 You can [Read more](https://jumpcloud.com/press/jumpcloud-acquires-zercurity) about the acquisition.
 Or signup to JumpCloud [today](https://console.jumpcloud.com).